 - Public relations

-Advertising is one of the biggest contributors to Nike’s ability to attract customers.
-In this 4P variable, the company heavily relies on advertisements, especially those that involve high-profile celebrity endorsers, such as professional athletes and sports teams.
 Also, this element of the company’s marketing mix includes personal selling through sales personnel who persuade target customers to buy the company’s sporting goods.
-For example, sales personnel at Niketown retail outlets are trained to use such persuasion tactics.
+For example, sales personnel at company-owned retail outlets are trained to use such persuasion tactics.

-On the other hand, in the context of the 4Ps, the company’s direct marketing activities involve promoting its products through direct communications with colleges, local sports teams, and other organizations.
 In addition, in terms of sales promotions, Nike occasionally provides discounts and special offers to attract more customers and generate more sales.

-Moreover, this marketing mix includes public relations, in which the company sponsors and provides financial support to organizations, such as community-based networks, to promote its athletic shoes, apparel, and equipment.
-However, based on the tactics included in this element of Nike’s marketing mix, the business depends on its relations with high-profile endorsers to succeed in promoting its business and products in the international sporting goods market.
+Overall, based on the tactics included in this element of Nike’s marketing mix, the business depends on its relations with high-profile endorsers to succeed in promoting its products in the international sporting goods market.

 Price in Nike’s 4Ps